tomjoht/tomjoht.github.io/_posts/2018/8/2018-08-06-conflicted-thoughts-on-decentralized-web-and-survey.md

 * As a technical writer, where do you feel the most pain or friction?
 * How do technical writers in your organization feel the most pain or friction?

-There's also an entire section about resources you consult for information about tech comm, including blogs.
+There's also an entire section about resources you consult for professional development, including blogs.
 The survey names several blogs specifically, including the one you're reading:

 <img src="/images/profblogsyouconsult.png"/>

 ## A shining example of the decentralized web

-I'm excited to see blogs listed as sources for tech comm here, because in my view it celebrates the decentralization of the web.
-The very fact that I would be listed among other sources such as peer-reviewed journals, formal conferences, or other trade magazines for tech comm information suggests that the dynamics of the web have destabilized the hierarchy of information in interesting ways.
+I'm excited to see blogs listed as sources for professional development here, because in my view it celebrates the decentralization of the web.
+The very fact that I would be listed among other sources such as peer-reviewed journals, formal conferences, or other trade magazines for professional development suggests that the dynamics of the web have destabilized the hierarchy of information in interesting ways.

 Given that a [Decentralized Web Summit](https://decentralizedweb.net/) just ended (I didn't attend but there are recordings), it's worth making a few extra notes decentralization.
 In a post summarizing highlights from the conference, *Computing* summarizes takeaways from two key speakers (speakers from Mozilla and the Internet Archive):